DISCERNING READERS

 Create Human Relationships, not Resources

-Image of two dancers symbolizing the dance between culture and strategy.
+Image of two dancers symbolizing the dance between culture and strategy with a corporation.

 Strategy expresses itself financially through a culture of over- or under-achievement.
 Humans treated as a resource underachieve.
 Humans in a win-win relationship typically overachieve.
 The failure of corporations to recognize the impact on financial statements of a poor strategy expressed through their culture is a uniquely 21st Century phenomenon — a major divergence from the great corporations of the 20th Century.